Knud Andersson: Life and career

 In addition to his work with the NOO, Andersson also worked as a guest conductor in the United States, Spain, and Germany.
 He also worked as a vocal coach.
 His pupils included Ruth Falcon and Anthony Laciura.

 He was married to Liselotte Andersson (who died in 2014); they had two sons and a daughter.
-Dr & Mrs Andersson are buried in Metairie Cemetery.
+Andersson died in New Orleans, and he and his wife are buried in Metairie Cemetery.